Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Respiratory disease

-• Patients with severe asthma or emphysema should be cautious as there is a risk of CNS depression.
+• Patients with severe asthma or emphysema should approach the use of methotrimeprazine cautiously due to the potential risk of central nervous system (CNS) depression.

 • Seizure disorder